niklas-palm/eqt-deep-research/README.md

 1. Identify which EQT portfolio company is mentioned in the query
 2. Gather information from company websites and EQT portfolio data
-3. Query the Stanford AI Index report knowledge base
+3. Query the Stanford AI Index report knowledge base using query reformulation
 4. Analyze all collected information to generate a response
 5. Optionally perform deep research for more comprehensive answers